Applying for a grant

 Anyone claiming to have an interest in the estate can file a caveat (objection).
 If they have evidence, the court won’t make the grant of probate until the claim is resolved.

 After a person files caveat, examination of the estate stops until the caveat process is completed.
-The registry sends a notice to the person lodging the caveat and the applicant.
+The registrar sends a notice to the person lodging the caveat and the applicant.

-If no one files a Form 118 - Notice in support of caveat (DOC, 27KB) before the deadline, the registry can re-examine the application.
+If a Form 118 - Notice in support of caveat (DOC, 27KB) is not filed before the deadline, the registry can re-examine the application.
 Alternatively, you can file a Form 119 - Notice of withdrawal of caveat (DOC, 25KB).

 Step 4: Prepare the documents for your application